 “Starting out, one of the first things you’ve got to be able to do is be a good marketer,” Delumen said.
-This doesn’t necessarily mean that you need to be a really good technician, or even a really good advisor, right from the get-go.
+This doesn’t necessarily mean that you need to be a really good technician, or even a really good financial professional, right from the get-go.
 But it does mean that you have to get out there.

 “The number one reason I see people fail out of the business is that they don’t have people to go see, and they don’t know how to market.
 The idea that you can set 10 appointments, see three and sell one – I don’t think a person can survive that way.”

 4. Communicate effectively